hep-mirrors/hepmc3/README.md

    The only solution is to use compiler with C++11 support
  - The used CMake is too old.
 While the core library can be built with CMake 2.8, the Python and ROOT extensions require CMake of higher versions.
    A possible solution is to use a newer CMake or disable the Python/ROOT if these are not needed.
+ - Compilation of python bindings fails. pybind11 used by HepMC3 to create the python bindings supports only some compilers (gcc,clang, MSVC), therefore it is expected that the bindings will work  with these compilers.

 #  Examples